Singapore's Role for ASEAN's Portfolio Investment: Gravity in portfolio investment

 This subsection presents the baseline results.
 To investigate the elasticity of portfolio investment to distance for both ASEAN and OECD as well as the rest of the world (ROW), we estimate a gravity model using the PPML estimation method that can reduce concerns such as heteroscedasticity and zero observations.
 In particular, zero observation is a serious issue in our application because almost one half of our observations are zeros.\footnote{\cite{silva2006log} shows that the method performs well when the proportion of zeros is large by Monte Carlo simulations.} Our baseline specification is

-where $Portfolio_{i,j,t}^k$ represents the gross stock of portfolio investment asset, and superscript $k$ corresponds to the types of portfolio investment: debt or equity instrument; $Distance_{i,j}$ represents the geographical distance between the single largest cities in a particular pair country; $D^{ASEAN}$, $D^{OECD}$ and $D^{ROW}$ are dummy variables that take a value of one if a reporting country is in ASEAN, OECD or ROW and zero otherwise; $\delta_{i,t}$ and $\theta_{j,t}$ are reporting country-time specific fixed effects and counterparty country-time specific fixed effects. $\varepsilon_{i,j,t}$ is the error term.
+where $P_{i,j,t}^k$ represents the gross stock of portfolio investment asset, and superscript $k$ corresponds to the types of portfolio investment: debt or equity; $Dis_{i,j}$ represents the geographical distance between the single largest cities in a particular pair country; $D^{ASEAN}$, $D^{OECD}$ and $D^{ROW}$ are dummy variables that take a value of one if a reporting country is in ASEAN, OECD or ROW and zero otherwise; $D^{control}_{i,j}$ is a vector of bilateral or unilateral dummies capturing cultural factors, colonial colonial relationships, the legal origin of countries; $\delta_{i,t}$ and $\theta_{j,t}$ are reporting country-time specific fixed effects and counterparty country-time specific fixed effects;\footnote{We confirmed that the estimated coefficients are stable across the specifications with/without the bilateral dummies.} $\varepsilon_{i,j,t}$ is the error term.